gphat/wabisabi/README.md

 # Wabisabi

-Wabisabi is a REST [ElasticSearch](http://www.elasticsearch.org/) client.
+Wabisabi is a Scala [ElasticSearch](http://www.elasticsearch.org/) client that uses the REST API and has no dependency on ElasticSearch itself.
 It is extremely minimal, eschewing any sort of parsing, formatting or other such complication.